 Approval time frames:

 The Complying Development Checklist is designed to minimise delays, by helping you to fully complete your application form and to prepare and provide all the necessary plans and documentation.
-If you have any questions or require assistance, please contact our duty planner on 9911 6555 or call in to our Customer Service Centre at 1A Marlborough Street, Drummoyne between the hours of 8.30am and 1.00pm Tuesday, Wednesday and Thursday.

 Once we have checked that your application is complete, we will ensure that your Complying Development Application is duly processed by our friendly Customer Service staff.
 At this stage, your application will be allocated to one of our Accredited Certifiers.
 Council will acknowledge the submission of the application at which point you will be advised of the assessing officer's name and direct contact details.
 This Council officer will conduct an inspection of your property and co-ordinate the finalisation of your application with you.
 The processing of your application will then be completed and the plans stamped ready to be sent via mail or collected at our Customer Service Centre.